chrisguida/gitea-wrapper/README.md

 embassy-sdk init
 ```

-Now you are ready to build your gitea service
+Now you are ready to build the `gitea` package

 ## Cloning

-Clone the gitea wrapper locally.
-Note the submodule link to the original
+Clone the Gitea Wrapper locally.
+Note the submodule link to the original project.
-project.

 ```
 git clone https://github.com/Start9Labs/gitea-wrapper.git